 Are you a self-employed person?
-Do you conduct a business within the meaning of the Wage Tax Act?
+Do you conduct a business within the meaning of the Income Tax Act 2001?
 And do you work on R&D for at least 500 hours in a calendar year?
 If so, you are eligible for an R&D tax credit.
 This category of self-employed persons is referred to as 'R&D taxpayers'.
 Self-employed persons who conduct business via two or more companies they singly or jointly own that are engaged in R&D may submit more than one application.

 As a self-employed person you cannot claim for costs and expenditures, and you cannot choose a fixed sum.
-If you are a self-employed person, but you also have salaried employees who carry out R&D work, you can also apply for a WBSO tax credit for these employees, as a payroll tax withholding agent.
+If you are a self-employed person, but you also have salaried employees who carry out R&D work, you can also apply for a WBSO tax credit for these employees, as a payroll tax withholding agent and claim costs and expenditures or choose a fixed sum.
+More information can be found in chapter 5.